losrobbos/heroku-node-deploy-guide/README.md

 ## Deployment preparation in code

+### Adapt start script in package.json

+Check that in your start script you start your app with "node" and not "nodemon".

+Nodemon is not installed by default on Heroku.
+But node is.
+So make sure that you startup your app with node.

 ### Oursource confidential information

 - Create a file .env (in top level of your project)